If you’d like to see more views from national parks, be sure and check out my print shop.

 Not for you?

 Is an elopement not for you?
 Or maybe you want something similar but with a little more of a guest list?
 Well then maybe something more like an intimate wedding is something for you.
 For some who want a wedding with less stress, an intimate wedding with a guest list of around 50 may work better for you.
-If you’re in Nebraska, be sure to check out The Boathouse.
-It’s a beautiful little venue, perfect for an intimate wedding.
+If you’re in Colorado, be sure to check out some of the venues around Telluride.
+It’s a breathtaking view, perfect for an intimate wedding.
 Or maybe you’d like a wedding but want some adventure.
 You could consider an adventure session or destination engagement session.
 We can travel near or far to seek out a great spot.

 Two Medicine Lake in Glacier National Park at sunset